 - Lecture courses do not include seminars, which must be taken in the Columbia Economics Department.
-The lecture course counts are counts of economics courses only and do not include math, statistics, or courses in other departments; - At least two of the three 3000-level economics core courses must be taken in the department and no corresponding Barnard courses are accepted.
-ECON UN3025 FINANCIAL ECONOMICS and ECON UN3265 MONEY AND BANKING are counted as departmental courses regardless of the instructor; - 3.
-Outside courses include AP (or IB or GCE) credits, transfer credits, Barnard 2000- and 3000-level elective courses and transfer credits from other universities.
-In the case where two or more courses taken outside of Columbia are used as the equivalent of ECON UN1105 PRINCIPLES OF
+The lecture course counts are counts of economics courses only and do not include math, statistics, or courses in other departments; - 2.
+At least two of the three 3000-level economics core courses must be taken in the department and no corresponding Barnard courses are accepted.
+ECON UN3025 FINANCIAL ECONOMICS and ECON UN3265 MONEY AND

-ECONOMICS, those courses are counted as one transfer course.
+BANKING are counted as departmental courses regardless of the instructor;

+- 3. Outside courses include AP (or IB or GCE) credits, transfer credits, Barnard 2000- and 3000-level elective courses and transfer credits from other universities.
+In the case where two or more courses taken outside of Columbia are used as the equivalent of ECON UN1105 PRINCIPLES OF ECONOMICS, those courses are counted as one transfer course. - 4.
+At least one of the core finance courses, ECON UN3025 FINANCIAL ECONOMICS and ECON GU4280 CORPORATE FINANCE, must be taken at Columbia.